The reality when you’re dealing with a narcissist is that they have zero capacity to self-reflect and take responsibility for their behaviour.

 Every time you flew into a rage about something not going your way, I’d stand beside you and funnel copious amounts of energy into you.
 Yet not once did you ever acknowledge how much relief you gained.
 It just became the expected norm that when you had a tantrum I was required to come running and make you feel better.
 Heaven forbid if I didn’t respond to your outbursts!

 Yet, I’d still rationalise your behaviour because the reality was that I wasn’t ready to see the truth myself.
 The truth, which I’d known deep inside for the longest time and wasn’t yet ready to acknowledge.
-That you were an abusive husband who sucked me dry and who at times I actually hated.
+That you were an abusive husband who sucked me dry and who, at times, I actually hated.

 I knew it wasn’t just me experiencing the shutdown as a result of your narcissistic ways.
 It became evident within the kids as they grew from babies to toddlers and then into their school years.